Answers on How to Treat Adult Acne

 Daily Moisturizing Face Cream for Normal to Oily Skin to help balance skin moisture on those areas of the face that are drier.

-My Mineral Makeup Pressed Minerals Powder is the perfect makeup for adult acne because it’s oil free and covers beautifully.
+For those who wear makeup, my Pressed Mineral Makeup is the perfect makeup for adult acne because it’s oil free and covers beautifully.

-A complete skin care routine might look like this: AM:
+The ideal complete skin care routine for adult acne might look like this:

 |Cleanse with the Extremely Gentle Foaming Facial Cleanser.
 Consider using the Clarisonic Brush to deeply clean your pores.
 Your acne-treating products will work better and your skin will look better, too.|

 |Correct by applying Green Tea Antioxidant Skin Therapy to load antioxidants into inflamed skin to help sooth redness.
 Then, apply additional acne-fighting products such as the Glycolic Acid Face Cream, Benzoyl Peroxide Treatment Cream or your prescription medicines such as Cleocin Lotion.|